Take the Quiz

 • Zinc is a mineral, which is an element that comes from soil and water, unlike vitamins that are organic substances made by plants or animals.

 In addition to eye health, zinc is also important for our immune system, brain, and functioning of other body systems.
-An insufficiency of zinc can lead to an increased risk of infection and mental sluggishness at any age and negatively impact normal growth and development in infants and children.
+A zinc deficiency can lead to an increased risk of infection and mental sluggishness at any age and negatively impact normal growth and development in infants and children.

 pasted image 0 5